BitArmory/ReCaptcha/README.md

 ## reCAPTCHA v3
 ### Client-side Setup

+Be sure to checkout [this video that describes how reCAPTCHA v3 works](https://www.youtube.com/watch?v=tbvxFW4UJdU) before implementing.

-On every page of your website, add the following JavaScript:
+Then, on every page of your website, add the following JavaScript:
 ```html
 <html>
   <head>